 2. It took shape in late 1914, as fighting in northern France stalled and both sides attempted to outflank the other.

-3. In time, the Western Front became a long line of trenches, fortifications and defences crossing western Europe.
+3. Eventually the Western Front became a long line of trenches, fortifications and defences crossing western Europe.

 4. Most of the major battles of the war – and therefore most of its casualties – were fought along the Western Front.